BIOL 6392 — Advanced Human Physiology

 NUTR 63TP/NUTR 6XTR—3 semester hours of Thesis Proposal and 3-6 hours of Thesis Research.
 Continued enrollment until completion of Thesis is required.

-The Didactic Program in Dietetics at the University of the Incarnate Word is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995, Telephone: 800/877-1600, ext.
+The Didactic Program in Dietetics (DPD) at the University of the Incarnate Word is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995, Telephone: 800/877-1600, ext.
 5400.

-Completion of M.S. in Nutrition degree requires the student to pass all comprehensive examination.
+Completion of M.S. in Nutrition degree requires the student to pass all parts of the comprehensive examination.
 The comprehensive examination covers material related to the core, and as appropriate, the selected concentration of the student.
 The comprehensive examination includes both written and oral components, and should be taken during the student's last year of study.